High Tory: Positioning and religious affiliation

-A "High Tory" bears some resemblance to traditionalist conservatives in the United States, particularly paleoconservatives.
-In Canada the term Red Tory used to mean something like a High Tory, although it is nowadays associated with the moderate wing of the Conservative Party of Canada.
+A "High Tory" bears some resemblance to traditionalist conservatives in the United States, particularly paleoconservatives, such as those within the Republican Study Committee.
 It is difficult and unreliable to make comparisons between High Toryism and other political dispositions internationally.

 "High Tory" has been more than just a political term; it is also used to describe a culture and a way of life.
 A "High Tory" must have an appreciation of religion and high culture.
-Prior to the nineteenth century, High Tories tended to be high church Anglicans and strongly anti-Catholic.
-However, since the late nineteenth century and increasingly in the twentieth century, High Tories have often been associated with anglo-Catholicism and traditionalist Catholicism.
+Before the 19th century, High Tories tended to be high church Anglicans and strongly anti-Catholic.
+However, since the late 19th century and increasingly in the 20th century, High Tories have often been associated with Anglo-Catholicism and traditionalist Catholicism.
 High Toryism is also associated with agrarianism and gentlemanly virtues.